Fall 2023 Online Instructor-Led Courses

 Instructors: De Daltorio, Chief Education Officer; Heather Grogan, Director of Humane Education; and Kylie Wiest, Humane Education Manager at Charleston Animal Society

 Who should apply?
 For shelter or rescue organizations looking to grow their youth programming.
-We encourage shelter directors, managers, staff and/or volunteers.
+We encourage shelter directors, managers, staff and/or volunteers to apply.

 Marketing Communications 101: The Essentials of Community Connection